Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "material",
     description: "Apply a MeshBasicMaterial to a 3D object.
 Not affected by lights.
 Useful for unlit or UI elements.",
     parameters: [
-      { name: "Object ID", description: "The ID of the object", type: "string" }, { name: "Color", description: "Material color (hex)", type: "string" }, { name: "Wireframe", description: "Render as wireframe", type: "boolean" }, { name: "Opacity", description: "Material opacity (0-1)", type: "number" },
+      { name: "Object", description: "The placeholder of the object", type: "object" }, { name: "Color", description: "Material color (hex)", type: "string" }, { name: "Wireframe", description: "Render as wireframe", type: "boolean" }, { name: "Opacity", description: "Material opacity (0-1)", type: "number" },